mozilla/mozilla_ci_tools/docs/scripts.rst

 generate_triggercli.py
 ^^^^^^^^^^^^^^^^^^^^^^
-This script allows you to generate a bunch of cli commands that would allow you to investigate the revision to blame for an intermittent orange.
+This script allows you to generate a bunch of command line commands that would allow you to investigate the revision to blame for an intermittent orange.
 You have to specify the bug number for the intermittent orange you're investigating and this script will you give you the scripts you need to run to backfill the jobs you need.